derion-io/sdk/README.md

 # Derion SDK

-TypeScript SDK for interacting with the Derion protocol — leveraged perpetual positions on EVM chains.
+TypeScript SDK for the Derion protocol — leveraged perpetual positions on EVM chains.

+Designed for both **1st-party** (protocol frontend/backend) and **3rd-party** (external integrators) use.
+The SDK handles all calculation and state construction while remaining **stateless** — it holds only chain configuration.
+All state (pools, positions, balances) is owned and managed by the caller.

 ## Setup